YanzhongSu/slate/source/index.html.md

 `Return calculated long-term and short-term let gross of a given property.`

-> This endpoint returns a JSON structured object like this:
+> This endpoint returns a JSON structured object. :

 ```json
 {